esomer182/Smadex-Challenge/README.md

 # Smadex Creative Copilot

-**A Creative Intelligence prototype for mobile advertisers — built for the Smadex Creative Intelligence Challenge.**
+**A Creative Intelligence prototype for mobile advertisers — built for the Smadex Creative Intelligence Challenge and HackUPC 2026.
+Won 3rd place at HackUPC, which had over 700 participants.**

 The Creative Copilot helps advertising teams answer four hard operational questions: